 11. Important information for code contributors

 Amarok uses a unit test infrastructure that allows us to test the builds.
-If you consider contributing code to Amarok, you need to install Google Mock and you should build Amarok with the following cmake flag:
+If you consider contributing code to Amarok, you need to install Google Mock and compile it against Amarok, then add cmake flag when building Amarok: